LAAC-LSCP/laac-lscp.github.io/docs/running-models.md

 conda env create -p ./conda-vtc-env -f vtc.yml
 ```
 The creation should last a few minutes.
 It happens more often than not that oberon is slowed down by other users, in that case this could take up to an hour.

+You don't even need to activate the environment, the job used will take care of that itself.

 #### Running it